andrewlapointe/Wordle-Project/README.md

 This web application is a recreation of the popular online game [Wordle](https://www.nytimes.com/games/wordle/index.html) by the New York times.
 The object of the game is to guess a five letter word in six guesses or less.
 After each guess the game will prompt the player with hints.

+A green square means that the letter is in the right place.
+Yellow indicates that the letter is in the word, but in the wrong place.
+If a square is red, the letter isn't anywhere in the word.

 ### Concepts Learned

 - accessing HTML elements